 All businesses should have a fire safety policy to reduce the risks and ultimately keep you, your employees, and any contractors safe on site.
-Here’s what should go in one, and a free fire safety policy template for your business.
+Here’s what should go into creating your own fire safety policy.

 Whether you’re a sole trader or a business with employees, this policy will need to grow with you.

 A fire safety policy is a document shared with all employees, and anyone else working for you, to outline potential dangers, how to avoid risks, and what to do if a fire breaks out.

 You should also make sure that any staff and contractors are aware of the policy and that everyone is expected to comply with it.

 Legally you’re required to have a ‘responsible person’ within your business who’ll be liable for compliance under the legislation.
 They should be someone employed by the business, and not an external consultant or supplier.
 If you’re a sole trader, then this responsibility will fall to you.

 Areas of responsibility include:

 A basic fire safety policy UK template can include:

 Your fire safety policy should also include how to reduce risks and report any hazards, as well as documenting a clear evacuation plan.